nat-n/poethepoet/README.rst

 TODO
 ====

-☐ command line completion for bash & fish

 ☐ support declaring specific arguments for a task

 ☐ support conditional execution (a bit like make targets)

 ☐ support verbose mode for documentation that shows task definitions

-☐ support running tasks outside of poetry's virtualenv (or in another?)

-☐ try to work well without poetry too
+☐ support different task executors such as specifying a non-poetry venv, or working with pipenv,

+☐ support third party task or executor types as plugins

+☐ maybe provide poe as a poetry plugin

 ☐ maybe support plumbum based tasks

-☐ maybe support third party task types as plugins

 Licence
 =======